snowflakedb/pdo_snowflake/README.rst

 .. code-block:: php

- alter session set MULTI_STATEMENT_COUNT = 0 // If you set 0, it enables the multi-statement.
-If you set 1, it disables the multi-statement.;
+ alter session set MULTI_STATEMENT_COUNT = 0; // If you set 0, it enables the multi-statement.
+If you set 1, it disables the multi-statement.

 If you want to use the setting for the current session or account (rather than specify the number for the request), set PDO::SNOWFLAKE_STMT_MULTI_STMT_COUNT to -1.